flavioroma/wazoku_test/readme.md

 ## Getting started

-To get started with the code, create a new virtualenv
+To get started with the code, clone this repo to a directory on your local machine (for help, see https://help.github.com/articles/cloning-a-repository/).

+    git clone [repo_url] /tmp/wazoku_test

+Create a new virtualenv in this checked out repo.

+    cd /tmp/wazoku_test
     virtualenv .